Roohparvar/BIC-RNA/README.md

 ## Tools
 We have added **VARNA: Visualization Applet for RNA secondary structure** to facilitate the visualization of RNA secondary structures.
 This tool allows you to view and analyze the RNA structures created during the project.
 You can download VARNA [here](https://varna.lisn.upsaclay.fr/index.php?lang=en&page=downloads&css=varna).

+## Database

+The database for this project currently includes data on **External Elements**.
+External Elements are nucleotide bases located at the beginning and end of RNA sequences that do not form bonds with any other bases.
+We have extracted and organized these External Element data to support further analysis and design processes.
+In future updates, we may expand the database to include additional RNA structural features and annotations.